canonical/certification-docs/Coverage_Guide-20.04.rst

 20.04 LTS Coverage Changes
 ==========================

-As introduced in the 18.04 LTS cycel, Ubuntu 20.04 LTS continues the policy of Comprehensive Server Certification.
+As introduced in the 18.04 LTS cycle, Ubuntu 20.04 LTS continues the policy of Comprehensive Server Certification.
 This means that all Vendor Approved Options for sale with a given model Server must be tested at some point.

 Once a Vendor Approved Option has been tested in one Server Model, it does not need to be retested for another Server Model.
 This increases the scope of testing but minimizes the amount of extra test work necessary.
-Thus, if Model A and Model B both feature Networkcard 1, Networkcard 1 must only be tested once in either Model A or Model B, and will be considered tested for both.
+Thus, if Model A and Model B both feature Networkcard 1, Networkcard 1 is only required to be tested once in either Model A or Model B, and will be considered tested for both.

 Additional changes to Server Certification Test Coverage are highlighted below.